-- "(i) circumstances indicating that you have registered or you have acquired the domain name primarily for the purpose of selling, renting, or otherwise transferring the domain name registration to the complainant who is the owner of the trademark or service mark or to a competitor of that complainant, for valuable consideration in excess of your documented out-of-pocket costs directly related to the domain name; or - (ii) you have registered the domain name in order to prevent the owner of the trademark or service mark from reflecting the mark in a corresponding domain name, provided that you have engaged in a pattern of such conduct; or

-- (iii) you have registered the domain name primarily for the purpose of disrupting the business of a competitor; or - (iv) by using the domain name, you have intentionally attempted to attract, for commercial gain, Internet users to your website or other online location, by creating a likelihood of confusion with the complainant's mark as to the source, sponsorship, affiliation, or endorsement of your website or location or of a product or service on your website or location."
+- "(i) circumstances indicating that you have registered or you have acquired the domain name primarily for the purpose of selling, renting, or otherwise transferring the domain name registration to the complainant who is the owner of the trademark or service mark or to a competitor of that complainant, for valuable consideration in excess of your documented out-of-pocket costs directly related to the domain name; or - (ii) you have registered the domain name in order to prevent the owner of the trademark or service mark from reflecting the mark in a corresponding domain name, provided that you have engaged in a pattern of such conduct; or - (iii) you have registered the domain name primarily for the purpose of disrupting the business of a competitor; or - (iv) by using the domain name, you have intentionally attempted to attract, for commercial gain, Internet users to your website or other online location, by creating a likelihood of confusion with the complainant's mark as to the source, sponsorship, affiliation, or endorsement of your website or location or of a product or service on your website or location."

-The Panel finds that Complainant has provided ample evidence to show that registration and use of the DORINA trademarks long predate the registration of the Domain Name.
+The Panel finds that Complainant has provided ample evidence to show that registration and use of the AXA trademarks long predate the registration of the Domain Name.
 Complainant is also well established and known.
-Indeed, the record shows that Complainant's DORINA trademarks and related products and services are widely known and recognized.
-In addition, the addition of the term "shop" to Complainant's trademark in the Domain Name is directly related to Complainant's industry and business activities.
-Therefore, Respondent was aware of the DORINA trademarks when it registered the Domain Name, knew, or should have known that the Domain Name was confusingly similar to Complainant's trademarks.
+Indeed, the record shows that Complainant's AXA trademarks and related products and services are widely known and recognized.
+In addition, the addition of the term "insure" to Complainant's trademark in the Domain Name is directly related to Complainant's industry and business activities.
+Therefore, Respondent was aware of the AXA trademarks when it registered the Domain Name.
 See WIPO Overview 3.0, section 3.2.2; see also TTT Moneycorp Limited v.
 Privacy Gods / Privacy Gods Limited, WIPO Case No. D2016-1973.